VenezuelanHackingTeam/blackbuntu/README.md

 ### Blackbuntu

 Official repository of the Blackbuntu pentesting distribution.
-Based on Ubuntu 20.04.3 LTS, the current version of Blackbuntu can be downloaded here.
+The current version of Blackbuntu is based on Ubuntu 20.04.3 LTS.
+More information about the current release and download link can be found below.

 | Value | Description |
 | --- | --- |